 By Michelle Nicholasen

-This is the second of a three-part series with Erica Chenoweth about her work on nonviolent resistance.
-Read the first part here.
+This is the second of a two-part series with Erica Chenoweth about their work on nonviolent resistance.
+Read part 1 on Epicenter.

 For the next two years, Chenoweth and Stephan collected data on all violent and nonviolent campaigns from 1900 to 2006 that resulted in the overthrow of a government or territorial liberation.
 They created a dataset of 323 mass actions, and, leaving no angle unexamined, Chenoweth analyzed and regressed nearly 160 different variables related to success criteria, categories of participants, state capacity, and more.
 The results turned Chenoweth’s long-held paradigm on its head—in the aggregate, nonviolent civil resistance campaigns were far more successful in effecting change than violent ones.